 If this is going to be your only visit to Disneyland during Halloweentime make sure that you try some of the seasonal treats.
 There are lots to choose from!
 Click here for information on the seasonal foods being offered.

 Starting off we found that wait times for rides were pretty similar to a regular park day but as the night wore on there were definitely shorter wait times for many rides.
 (Haunted Mansion Holiday was a notable exception, but we did wait only about 10 minutes in line at about 10:30pm).
 In general you will find waits lighter during the parades and fireworks.
 As usual for fireworks nights Fantasyland rides will close during the fireworks.

-UPDATE: for 2017 Photopass for the party is included with your party ticket!
+UPDATE: for 2018 -- as in 2017 Photopass for the party is included with your party ticket!
 This is a great value for those of us who love to meet characters!
 If you are thinking about getting a one day Photopass and you are going to do character meet and greets this would be the day to do it.
 There are so many photo ops with characters, next to the Mickey jack o’lantern, by the partners statue and don’t forget the ride photos are included.
 If you are not going to use Photopass remember that cast members are happy to take pictures on your camera or phone as well.
 We did both last year.
 We found that the posed and character photos were noticeably better on our photo pass but we loved all the candid shots that we took as well.

 If you liked this post you might also like our posts on 10 Reasons why Fall is Fabulous at Disneyland or How to Survive the Heat at Disneyland.

 All photos by Jennifer Stuart and Kim Stuart